 How long does my family sponsorship last?

-While Embracing Hope Ethiopia educates children through Grade 3 in our schools, we are committed to walking with families longer term, both through direct services and indirect services we provide.
+While Embracing Hope Ethiopia educates children through Kindergarten Level 2 in our school, we are committed to walking with families longer term, both through direct services and indirect services we provide.
 While we hope that you will continue to sponsor a family for as long as you are able, we fully understand that it is difficult to make a long term commitment such as this.
 You may discontinue your sponsorship at any time.

 Please also understand that at times a family’s circumstances change too.
 This can mean that your family will end up withdrawing from the program along the way.
 This could be because of the complexity of poverty, moving outside of our service area, a change in family situation or because the life changes the program requires become too difficult.
 We do ask for your understanding when this occurs.